-Mountain High Press announces the launch of NO ORDINARY LIFE, an inside account of diplomacy in the Final Days of Apartheid South Africa.
+Mountain High Press announces the launch of NO ORDINARY LIFE, an inside account of the Final Days of Apartheid South Africa.

 At 29, Mary and her husband, a special agent, embark on a two-year assignment to the U.S. Embassy in South Africa.
 Working with Ambassador Princeton Lyman during a critical time when a continued campaign of economic sanctions from the international community has pressured President F.W. de Klerk to negotiate with recently-freed Nelson Mandela to end apartheid with the end goal of a democratic government.
 Uncertainty about the future hangs like a cloud cover over the South African heat.

 Stripped of her name and identity, Mary—Mrs. McGhee to the State Department—is denied permission to work in her field of public relations due to the current high risk.
 She refuses to be shuffled into passive domesticity as a ‘trailing spouse’.
 Mary lands a job at the American Embassy.
 But the unrelenting stress of Patrick’s job along with the constant threat of danger for both he and Mary—including surveillance 24/7 by National Party spies—takes a toll on the marriage.
 A growing malaise settles between them.

 When she meets with the local township matriarch about a USAID project, she’s chased out by a mob chanting One Settler, One Bullet.
 Mary is shaken to the core.
 The American community is on edge.
 After yet another massacre, Patrick insists Mary learn to shoot.
 But no gun can protect her when the Hard Rock Cafe is bombed killing and injuring many.